-Termites (White Ants) are social insects and there a multiple castes within the colony, alates, queen, king, nursery, soldiers and workers.
-Termites live in a central colony and radiate out from there approximately 100 metres in search of food (timber or cellulose material).
-The worker termites particularly digest the cellulose materials before returning to the nest to feed the colony.
+Termites (White Ants) are social insects, and there are multiple castes within the colony, alates, Queen, King, nursery, soldiers and workers.
+Termites live in a central colony and radiate from approximately 100 metres in search of food (timber or cellulose material).
+The worker termite particularly digest the cellulose materials before returning to the nest to feed the colony.

 Castes Within the Termite Colony

 Termites swarm between November and January in Sydney.
 On a warm, humid evening, the colony releases thousands of winged male and female termites (white ants), known as alates.
 A small number survive the flight, drop their two pairs of distinctive, equal-sized wings, pair off, mate, and, if they can, find a suitable location and start a new colony.